Our hire period is for up to 7 days. If you need the bin longer there is a small daily hire charge.

-You can have any mix of rubbish in our 2 cubic metre to 10 cubic metre skip bins.
+You can have any mix of rubbish in our 2 m3 to 10 m3 skip bins.
 Also, we sort all the waste at one of our transfer stations, so you do not have to worry about separating recyclables.
 We do that for you.

-Materials that cannot go into our bins unless especially arranged are: asbestos, supersix fencing, car tyres, food waste, family waste such as nappies! batteries, liquids, oil or paint tins with liquid still in them, car batteries, tree stumps greater than 30 cm in diameter.
+Materials that cannot go into our bins unless especially arranged are asbestos, super six fencing, car tyres, food waste, and family waste such as nappies! batteries, liquids, oil or paint tins with liquid still in them, car batteries, and tree stumps greater than 30 cm in diameter.

 Safe, legal practice is not to have rubbish over the top of the bin.
 Overloaded bins will need to be emptied prior to collection.
 If our driver needs to return an additional charge will apply.

-If you book before 10am, it is sometimes possible to get the bin to you same day.
+If you book before 10 am, it is sometimes possible to get the bin to you the same day.
 However, it is always best to try and place your order at least the day before to avoid any disappointment.

-Delivery days are generally Monday through to Friday but for an additional charge we may be able to deliver on Saturday
+Delivery days are generally Monday through Friday.
+But for an additional charge we may be able to deliver on Saturday.

-Yes, most our 2 cubic metre to 10 cubic metre lift on bins have a ramp for easy wheelbarrow access.
-Please specify when ordering if you need a ramp
+Yes, most of our skip bins have a ramp for easy wheelbarrow access.
+Please specify when ordering if you need a ramp.

-For 99.9 % of our clients there is nothing to worry about.
+For regular skip hires, there is nothing to worry about.
+However, there are additional charges for:

-To save additional cost and to help us we recommend the following;
+To save additional costs and to help us we recommend the following:

-If you live in an area where there are trees or low power lines – Look up – how much clearance from trees, eaves, power lines etc. is there?
-We need 5 metres minimum & 8 metres if power lines are present to comply with WA Worksafe legislation (The law).
+- If you live in an area where there are trees or low power lines – Look up – how much clearance from trees, eaves, power lines etc. We need 5 metres minimum & 8 metres if power lines are present to comply with WA Worksafe legislation (The law).